 The drain is located on the back of the bath.
-See Figure 3 on page 23.
+See Figure 2 on page 21.
 Locate the drain plug on the end of the drain tube.
 This drain plug is to be fluid tight until the time of draining.
 The following information is helpful when draining the bath.
 Always use a container capable of holding the entire load of fluid.
-Using an adequate size (about 8 gallons or 1 cubic foot), heat proof fluid container is extremely important.
+The use of an adequate size, heat proof fluid container is extremely important.
 Use safety equipment as appropriate.

-1. Water and low viscosity fluids - Drain at room temperature.
+For water and low viscosity fluids - drain at room temperature.
 Normal care must be taken for fluids that may have corrosive or damaging effects on the surrounding facility or equipment.